-If you want to build a new home rather than buy an established place, then you’ll most likely need to take out a construction loan.
+Construction loans are necessary when you want to build a new home rather than buy an established place.
 This type of loan differs from a standard home loan in a couple of ways.

 - You need more documentation to apply for a construction loan.